 The School reserves the right to remove students from classes for behavior that is deemed to be rude, disruptive, inappropriate, dangerous, or in violation of school health and safety regulations.
-Individual instructors maintain the right to dismiss a student from a class with a prior warning, and to remove a student permanently from a class for repeated offenses.
+Individual instructors maintain the right to dismiss a student from a class with a prior warning, and school administration reserves the right to remove a student permanently from class for repeated offenses.
 In the event of ongoing behavior problems, the student will be dismissed from the School with no refund and no access to further programming.
 Students may also be dismissed for nonpayment of any tuition or fees.